JonathanGrossman/mongodb_basics/02_mongodb_node.md

 object
 object
 ```
-### findOne
+### .findOne()

-Now to the `.findOne()` method to get only one document from the collection.
-Like the `.find()` method, the `.findOne()` method accepts two optional arguments -- a query and a projection.
+The `.findOne()` method finds only one document from the collection.
+Like the `.find()` method, the `.findOne()` method accepts two optional arguments -- a query and a projection `.findOne(query, projection)`.
 If more than one document matches the query, the `.findOne()` method returns the first document that matches the query, which is usually the most recently inserted document that matches the query.

 Although the `.find()` and `.findOne()` methods have the same parameters (optional query and optional projection), they return different things.
 As you saw above, the `.find()` method returns a cursor, which is a collection of documents.
 In contrast, the `findOne()` method returns a single document (not a collection of them).